ihmcrobotics/ihmcrobotics.github.io/quickstart/04-eclipseRunValkyrie.md

 ![Valkyrie Sim](/resources/images/quickstart/scsValkyrieStanding.png)

-To make Valkyrie walk, type "walk" in the Variable search field.
+<a name="walk"></a>To make Valkyrie walk, type "walk" in the Variable search field.
 Find the variable named "walk", and set it's value to "1.0".
 If Valkyrie does not start walking, click the `Simulate` button, and Valkyrie should begin the flat ground walking track script.
 Congratulations!
 Everything is installed correctly!

 ![Walking](/resources/images/quickstart/scsValkyrieWalking.png)